Settings of the TwinCAT module generator

 Project.VendorName

 Name of the Vendor.
 The Vendor Name is used to structure the TwinCAT objects.
-The vendor is created as a folder in the path of the repository and is visible in the structure when the PLC library and the TcCOM object are inserted.
+The vendor is created as a folder within the repository’s path and becomes visible in the structure once the PLC library and the TcCOM object have been inserted.

 Project.IncrementVersion

-This setting influences at which of the four digits the version should be incremented.
-The basis is the last version available on the engineering system (see DrvFileVersion).
+This setting determines which of the four digits of the version number are incremented.
+The basis is the most recent version available on the engineering system (see DrvFileVersion).

 Project.DrvFileVersion

-Default: searches for the last version on the engineering system.
-If no existing version is found, it is started with 0.0.0.0.
+Default: Search for the most recent version on the engineering system.
+If no existing version is found, it starts at 0.0.0.0.

 Project.Publish